snowplow-archive/snowplow.github.com/_posts/2014-xx-xx-snowplow-0.9.12-released-with-beta-elasticsearch-support.md

 The new Snowplow Elasticsearch Sink reads events from a Kinesis stream, transforms them into JSON, and writes them to an Elasticsearch cluster in real time.
 It can be configured to read from either a stream of successfully enriched Snowplow events or a stream of failed events.

+If the sink cannot convert an event to JSON or the JSON is rejected by Elasticsearch, the failed event will be written to a Kinesis stream along with a message explaining what went wrong.

+The sink uses the [Amazon Kinesis Connector Library][akcl].

 The jar is available from

 ```